knifedge/manoj-bhat-portfoli/content/posts/2022-03-19---me-and-my-journey.md

 date: "2022-03-19T22:40:32.169Z"
 template: "post"
 draft: false
-slug: "humane-typography-in-the-digital-age"
+slug: "me-and-my-journey"
-category: "Typography"
+category: "Introduction"
 tags:
-  - "Web Development"
+  - "Intro"
 description: "An Essay on Typography by Eric Gill takes the reader back to the year 1930.
 The year when a conflict between two worlds came to its term.
 The machines of the industrial world finally took over the handicrafts."
 socialImage: "/media/42-line-bible.jpg"
 ---